Don Shula: Early life

 Shula was born on January 4, 1930, in Grand River, Ohio, a small town along the Lake Erie shore in the northeastern part of the state.
-His parents, Dan and Mary Shula (Dénes Süle and Mária Miller), were of Hungarian origin, having immigrated when they were children.
+His parents, Dan and Mary Shula (Dénes Süle and Mary Miller), were of Hungarian origin, having immigrated when they were children.
 Shula's father Dan worked for $9 a week at a rose nursery and saved up to buy the small house where Shula spent his early childhood.
 The house was next door to a grocery store in Grand River owned by Mary's parents.
 Shula played football in his neighborhood as a child, but his parents forbade it after he got a gash on his face when he was 11.

 Shula had six siblings, including a set of triplets born in 1936.
 To meet the family's financial needs, his father obtained a job in the local fishing industry for $15 a week, and later worked at a rayon plant in nearby Painesville, Ohio.
 Shula attended elementary school at St. Mary's, a private Catholic school in Painesville; his mother was a devout Catholic, and his father converted to that denomination when they married.